serendipiddy/nwen406-p1/README.md

 ## Data Manipulation Performed

-The value string received is hased (MD5).
-The hash is then used to determine four positions from within Pride And Prejudice to read up to 5 words from that point.
+The value string received is first hashed (MD5).
+This hashed value is then used to determine four positions from within *Pride And Prejudice*, and reads up to 5 words from that point.
 The first 50 characters of this output is then sent as the next value.

 Other book options are available in *text*, but must be set in-code.